SlawoStr/NeuroevolutionCuda/README.md

 # NeuroevolutionCuda

-Neuroevolution is a type of machine learning that involves evolving neural networks using genetic algorithms.
-In this approach, a population of neural networks is initialized and evaluated on a given task.
-The fittest networks are then selected for reproduction, and genetic operators such as crossover and mutation are applied to create new networks.
-This process is repeated over multiple generations until the population converges to an optimal solution.
+Neuroevolution is a type of artificial intelligence that combines neural networks and evolutionary algorithms to train models for specific tasks.
+In neuroevolution, a population of neural networks is evolved through a process of selection, reproduction, and mutation, similar to the natural evolution of species.
+The fittest neural networks are selected to reproduce, and their genetic material is combined through crossover to produce new individuals.
+These individuals are then mutated to introduce new variations into the population, which can result in the emergence of novel and useful solutions.

+By leveraging the power of parallel computing on GPUs, neuroevolution can be accelerated significantly, allowing for the evolution of larger and more complex neural networks than is possible with traditional CPU-based algorithms.
+This makes neuroevolution a promising approach for a variety of machine learning applications, including robotics, game AI, and computer vision.

 # Implemented algorithms